Facebook Ads Review: 14 Reasons Why Your Ads Get Disapproved

 You can use the standard Facebook logo, but please don’t use their corporate logo under any circumstances.
 Plus, don’t change any Facebook brand assets you’re using from their original design.

-And at last, but the least, don’t use the Facebook brand as the central focus of your ad.
+And last but not least, don’t use the Facebook brand as the central focus of your ad.
 Feel free to promote a Facebook Page, group, or event with your ad, but you can’t advertise when Facebook becomes the most noticeable and significant part of your ad creative.

 #8 Age restricted topics